volausson/team-swedish-hauntings/README.md

 ### The footer contains links to social media where the team can be found.

 ## Features left to implement
-### The is plenty of room to expand the site.
+### There is plenty of room to expand the site.
 For example, the section "about us" has room for a longer more in depht text about the team and how they work.
-The image with the rare phenomena shuold have a section of its own where more stories and documentation from investigations could be shared with the users.
+The image with the rare phenomena should have a section of its own where more stories and documentation from investigations could be shared with the users.
 ### There should also be a section for users to interact with each other and share their own paranormal stories and experiences.

 # Testing

 ### - The page have been tested in different browsers as Chrome, Safari and Firefox.
-### - I tested the page using devtools and cofirmed it responsive on standard screen sizes.
+### - I tested the page using devtools and confirmed it responsive on standard screen sizes.
 ### - Both navigation and  header are easy to read and understand, and works as expected.
 ### - The form works, it requiers entries in all fields an will only accept an email address in the email field and the submission button works.